Analysis | Trump’s deal with the Taliban, explained

 And he had bipartisan support for it.

 It’s important to remember that by the time Trump came into office, the public debate on whether to stay in Afghanistan was largely over.
 Most Americans were done with the war.
 Even the military realized it couldn’t effect much more change on the current course.
-“The only way forward was going to be a political agreement,” said Mark T. Esper, Trump’s former defense secretary recently, “not a military solution.”
+“The only way forward was going to be a political agreement,” Mark T. Esper, Trump’s former defense secretary, said recently.
+“Not a military solution.”

 To a number of those who were paying attention, the whole deal felt like a naked attempt to just get out of Afghanistan.
 It was a campaign promise of Trump’s to be the president who finally ended America’s longest war.
 It would be something no other president had been able to accomplish.

-Before the peace talks really got going, Trump had already started withdrawing thousands of troops, and he fired his defense secretary, Esper, after Esper wrote a memo disagreeing.
-(Esper later said that Trump withdrawing too many troops too soon contributed to what we see now in Afghanistan.)
+Before the peace talks really got going, Trump had already started withdrawing thousands of troops, and he fired his defense secretary, Esper, after he wrote a memo disagreeing.
+(Esper later said that Trump’s withdrawing too many troops too soon contributed to what we see now in Afghanistan.)

 Biden criticizes the deal but hews to it